 Should a phone be plugged in, you’ll find a handy storage compartment at the front of the centre console which allows you to vertically wedge a device into it – at least that’s what we used it for.
 There are two small bays next to the wireless charging pad, which also allow you to loosely store a smartphone.

-Here, you’ll also find a secondary Type-C port and a 12V socket, should you wish to plug in a dashcam or charge a device.
+Here, you’ll also find a secondary Type-C port and a 12V socket, should you wish to plug in a dashcam or charge another device.
 A further two Type-C ports are located at the rear of the cabin.

 As for the centre console, it houses a sleek gear selector, two cupholders and an armrest.
 Here, a large-sized purse or wallet can fit in this compartment, and with the ability to remove the plastic storage box, it allows for greater flexibility when transporting slightly elongated valuables.
 Of course, the glove box is there to be used too.

 The front door bins are also pretty large, where they’ll fit a 500ml bottle with ease; the compartments are lined in fabric, which prevents keys or loose change from rattling when you’re on the road.
 At the rear, the door bins are a little more limited, but there are some handy storage bays beside each of the rear seats.
-Drop down the rear armrest and you’ll also find two cupholders.
+Drop down the rear middle seat and you’ll also find two cupholders.
 Should the fifth seat be vacant, you can also open up the vehicle’s ski latch, allowing you to transport elongated goods without having to sacrifice either of the two seats.

 Speaking of the boot, there’s 452 litres of space including the underfloor compartment and with the seats down, this figure extends up to 1,328 litres.
 Here’s how it compares to its all-electric counterparts: Audi e-tron (660/1,725 litres); VW ID.4 (543/1,575 litres); Kia e-Niro (451/1,405 litres); MG ZS EV (448/1,375 litres); Peugeot e-2008 (434/1,467 litres); Citroen e-C4 (380/1,250 litres); Mazda MX-30 (341/1,146 litres); Hyundai Kona Electric (332/1,114 litres).
 As for the MG5 EV estate, it offers 464/1,456 litres, while the Polestar 2 offers 364/1,054 litres, respectively.